C-EB/moroccan_vehicle_registration_plates_detection/README.md

 # License Plate Detection using YOLOv4

-This project aims to detect Moroccan vehicle license plates using the YOLOv4 model.
-The Python code provided reads an image, processes it using the YOLOv4 model, and identifies and marks the license plates present in the image.
+The primary objective of this project is to implement a YOLOv4 neural network to detect and identify license plates in vehicle images.
+The implementation involves loading the pre-trained YOLOv4 model, processing the images, and visualizing the detection results.

 ## Dataset